egzakt/UnifikDatabaseConfigBundle/README.md

 ==========================
 FlexyDatabaseConfigBundle allows you to store configurations from the configuration tree of a bundle and parameters in a database table.
 Those configurations and parameters will override those defined in the ```app/config/config.yml``` and ```app/config/parameters.yml``` files.

+Configurations are all cached using Symfony's container caching mechanism and do not hit the database.

 ## Content
 * Installation
 * How to use